Proficiency, Placement, and FAQs

 • Dr. Alejandro Yarza – Director of Undergraduate Studies

-• Dr. Michael J. Ferreira – Director of Portuguese Studies
+• Dr. Michael J. Ferreira – Director of Portuguese Language

 • Dr. Monica Simorangkir – Study Abroad Advisor